 I have also worked on categorical accounts of how graphs, compose.
 Using finitely presented PROPs it is possible to formulate a convincing syntax for open graphs whose models can shed light on various essential graph-theoretic notions: decompositions, factorizations, vertex-colorings, flows etc.

 Finally, I am interested in the coherence problem for higher algebraic structures called (symmetric) Frobenius pseudomonoids: they are a fully weak generalization of Frobenius algebras in the context of (symmetric) monoidal weak 2-categories.
 Since the theory of Frobenius algebras turns out to be central to the presentation of categories of open graphs, a clear theory of Frobenius pseudomonoids is required to give a presentation of the fully weak symmetric monoidal 2-categorical structure naturally present in these categories.

 In my master's thesis I applied similar categorical tools and methods to represent polysemy and, more broadly, various forms of ambiguity in models of meaning in linguistics.
 I tried to clarify how meaning emerges out of composing discourse fragments (from words to sentences, sentences to text) and how we resolve ambiguity by refering to a broader context (from text to sentences, sentences to words).

 After a degree at HEC Paris I studied mathematics at Université Pierre et Marie Curie (Paris VI) and completed a masters degree in computer science at the University of Oxford.
-My MSc. thesis explored abstract and concrete models of lexical ambiguity in compositional distributional semantics.

 Open System Categorical Quantum Semantics in Natural Language Processing